SzymonJaroslawski/Gator/README.md

   }
 ```

+You will probably want to remove the cloned repo after install the program.

 ## Usage

 First you need to register new user.
 Command register always logins you into the new user.